jemmy-z/auto-attendance/README.md

 # auto-attendance

+## Set-up
+- To use this form, you must install [Selenium](https://selenium-python.readthedocs.io/index.html).
+You can do that buy running `pip install selenium`

 ## Requirements
 - The form must be a Google Form.
 There can only be only short-text input blank. **More options coming soon!**
 - You must have Chrome v75 installed.